Swedish Potato Sausage

 How to Store Swedish Potato Sausage

-Cook the sausages immediately to serve or for meal prepping, otherwise store uncooked sausage in freezer-safe storage bags until you’re ready to use them.
-You can also freeze fully cooked sausages, but cool them completely before freezing.
+Cook and enjoy the sausages immediately or set them aside as meal prep.
+Otherwise, store uncooked sausage in freezer-safe storage bags until you’re ready to use them.
+You can also freeze fully cooked sausages, but cool them completely before freezing them.

 How long will Swedish potato sausage last?